 Trait Approach to Personality

 It is presumed that individuals differ in their traits due to genetic differences.

-These theories are sometimes referred to a psychometric theories, because of their emphasis on measuring personality by using psychometric tests.
+These theories are sometimes referred to as psychometric theories, because of their emphasis on measuring personality by using psychometric tests.
+Trait scores are continuous (quantitative) variables.
+A person is given a numeric score to indicate how much of a trait they possess.

 Eysenck’s Personality Theory